httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 For example, specifying that a "GET to the URL /foo retrieves a bar document" is bad practice.
 Likewise, specifying "The widget API is at the path /bar" violates {{!RFC7320}}.

-Instead, applications that use HTTP are encouraged to ensure that URLs are discovered at runtime, allowing HTTP-based services to describe their own capabilities.
-One way to do this is to use typed links {{?RFC8288}} to convey the URIs that are in use, as well as the semantics of the resources that they identify.
+Instead, applications are encouraged to ensure that URLs are discovered at runtime, allowing HTTP-based services to describe their own capabilities.
+One way to do this is to use typed links
+{{?RFC8288}} to convey the URIs that are in use, as well as the semantics of the resources that they identify.
 See {{resource}} for details.

 ### Initial URL Discovery